mgs042/Argus/README.md

 ---
 ### **3. Scale Celery Workers**

-The number of Celery workers can be scaled depending on the network traffic.
+7. The number of Celery workers can be scaled depending on the network traffic.
 To scale the number of Celery workers, use the **scale** attribute of the **celery-worker service** in the **docker-compose.yml**.
-You can adjust the number based on the load and the size of the network.
+You can adjust the number based on the load and the size of the network and restart docker-compose.

 ---
 ### **4. Configure**